LogtalkDotOrg/logtalk3/UPGRADING.md

 responsibility of the `lgtdoc` tool.
 The debugger is also no longer a built-in object but a separate tool, `debugger`.
 Logtalk 3.x greatly improves support for source file paths, removing the need for the `altdirs` flag.
-The flag `startup_message` is removed due to the introduction on structured message printing in Logtalk 3.x (see also the provided sample settings file).
+The flag `startup_message` is removed due to the introduction of structured message printing in Logtalk 3.x (see also the provided sample settings file).
 The `smart_compilation` flag is no longer necessary and the old behavior can now be controlled using the `clean` flag.